sav-che/TL-2/Authors/Cohn, Ferdinand Julius {std. Cohn} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 254](https://www.biodiversitylibrary.org/item/103860#page/264/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 254](https://www.biodiversitylibrary.org/page/33265931) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cohn, Ferdinand Julius {std.
 Cohn}|first entry]] for this author

 ### Author

 \* Cohn, Ferdinand Julius (1828-1898), German, Breslau (now Wroclaw) born botanist, educated at the Gymnasium Maria Magdalena, Breslau, studied at the University of Breslau 1844 (sic)-1846, at the University of Berlin 1846-1847, Dr. phil. ib.
 1847, returned to the University of Breslau studying medicine and botany, habil.
-1850, e.o. professor 1857, regular professor 1872 ib., from 1866 in charge of the institute for physiology and cryptogamic studies, ultimately "geheimer Regierungsrath". (*Cohn*).
+1850, e.o. professor 1857, regular professor 1872 ib., from 1866 in charge of the institute for physiology and cryptogamic studies, ultimately "geheimer Regierungsrath".
+**Abbreviated name**: *Cohn*

 #### Herbarium and types